Antoine Westermann: 1994

 In 1994, 25 years after its opening, Le Buerehiesel was awarded both a 3-star Michelin ranking and a 19/20 rating in the "Gault & Millau Guide" while Westermann was named one of France's top chefs along with Joël Robuchon, Michel Bras, Guy Savoy and Alain Ducasse.

-1998-2006: Other Endeavors
+1998–2006: Other Endeavors

-From 1998 to 2006 Westermann oversaw the kitchen operations at Fortaleza do Guincho in Cascais, Portugal, alongside executive chef Vincent Farges.
+From 1998 to 2006 Westermann worked at Fortaleza do Guincho in Cascais, Portugal, alongside executive chef Vincent Farges.
 The restaurant has retained one Michelin star since 2001.

 2007

 In 2007, Westermann gave up his 3 stars to turn to new culinary adventures.
 His son, Eric Westermann took over Le Buerehiesel and won 1 Michelin star in 2008.

-2003-2017: Mon Vieil Ami
+2003–2017: Mon Vieil Ami

 In homage to his mother's cuisine, Westermann opened the vegetable-centric bistro Mon Vieil Ami (meaning "My Old Friend") in 2003.
 The restaurant became the first table d'hôte in Paris, an otherwise traditional Alsatian format that ran until its closing in 2017.